MetaCell/cloud-harness/README.md

 ### Skaffold

 [Skaffold](https://skaffold.dev/docs/install/) is the way to go to build and debug your application in your local development environment.

+### Node environment

+A node environment with npm is required for developing web applications and to run end to end tests.

+Recommended:
+- node >= v14.0.0
+- npm >= 8.0.0

 ## CloudHarness command line tools
 To use the cli tools, install requirements first: